 Regulation 16: Training and staff development

 There were systems in place to monitor staff training and development.
-However, refresher training was not up-to-date for some staff members in areas including fire safety, manual handling and de-escalation and intervention techniques.
+However, refresher training was not up to date for a number of staff members in areas including fire safety, de-escalation and intervention techniques and manual handling.